it-at-m/lhm_actions/docs/actions.md

     # Skip deployment to maven central
     # Default: true
     skipDeployment: "false"

+    # Use a PR for the version bump instead of directly pushing it
+    # default: false
+    use-pr: "true"

     # Environment variable for GPG private key passphrase
     SIGN_KEY_PASS: ${{ secrets.gpg_passphrase }}